gitcoinco/Alpha-Governor-Upgrade/README.md

 # Gitcoin Governor Bravo

-An upgrade to a "Bravo" compatible Governor for the GitcoinDAO, built using the OpenZeppelin implementation and [flexible-voting](https://github.com/ScopeLift/flexible-voting).
+An upgrade to a "Bravo" compatible Governor for the GitcoinDAO, built using the OpenZeppelin implementation and [Flexible Voting](https://github.com/ScopeLift/flexible-voting).

 ## Development